 You’ve noticed we don’t offer one-size-fits-all shipping.
 That’s because we manually calculate shipping for every single box individually.
 It’s extra work for us but it provides you with the true costs.
 We understand that you would appreciate an approximate cost before you place your order.
-Here’s a chart that breaks it down (more or less):
+If your question isn’t answered by the information below, just ask.

 Check your Zone

 The USPS Zone Calculator tool lets you “Get Zone for ZIP Code Pair” when you enter our ZIP code of 18041 along with your ZIP code.